Eyemusican/02230307_WEB101_PA2/README.md

 Pagination: The app splits Pokémon into pages of 12 to avoid showing too many at once.
 You can go to different pages using the buttons at the bottom.

 Drawer: Caught Pokémon are stored in the Drawer.
 You can open it to see all the Pokémon you've caught and decide whether to release any of them.
-It keeps your main screen tidy.
+It keeps your main screen tidy meaning once you caught the pokemon and refreash the page, the caught pokemon would be still  be there.

 ## Libraries Used